2025 U.S. Department of Justice resignations: Department of Justice Public Integrity Section resignations

 The attorneys considered mass resignation, with some already having written resignation letters.
 After 30 minutes of discussion, Ed Sullivan volunteered to sign the document because he believed this would "protect the other lawyers" and "in some ways, he did not have as much to lose" having already had a more "tarnished" reputation after being previously investigated relating to "the prosecution of Senator Ted Stevens, Republican of Alaska."
 According to The New York Times, "many in the group [of lawyers] considered Mr. Sullivan's decision to step forward an honorable act."
 In addition to Sullivan, Antoinette Bacon also agreed to sign the document.
 Along with Sullivan and Bacon adding their names to the dismissal, "in a highly unusual move, Bove also signed the motion personally".

+On February 17, Ryan Crosswell, a trial attorney in the Public Integrity Section, resigned.
+In his letter, which was published in the Washington Post, Crosswell said he left because it was improper for Bove to pressure attorneys in the public integrity unit to sign a motion that Bove had acknowledged “was not based on the facts or the law.”
+He wrote:I have been a federal prosecutor for ten years.
+I love this job.
+I love representing my country in federal court.
+And I love my former colleagues, whose integrity and courage reflects the Department's best traditions and gives me hope for our section's future.
+I cannot work for someone who invokes leadership after forcing dedicated public servants to choose between termination and a dismissal so plainly at odds with core prosecutorial principles.Later in April 2025, three additional federal prosecutors, Celia V. Cohen, Andrew Rohrbach, and Derek Wikstrom, would resign as well after refusing to admit any wrongdoing related to the case.